evertheoptimist/evertheoptimist.github.io/articles/on-this-and-that.md

 PS.

 I told my friend that I am very happy at MSKCC, and I felt like I checked into a resort.
 She asked, are they giving you facials?
 So, when Dr. S. stopped by today, I asked him to prescribe a facial for me, and somehow, he seems unable to pull this off for me.
-OK. one notch down for him….
+OK. one notch down for him....

 ---